worldbank/rissk/README.md

 [@Gabriele]: <> (This is done later, correct?)
 6. Append versions.
 The questionnaire, microdata and paradata dataframes are appended for all versions.
 7. Build df_interviewing.
 8. Build features.
 Features are built on the item or unit level.
 For details on all features, their scope and how they were built, refer to [Features & Scores](features_scores.md).
+Features are absolute values on the item or unit level.

 # Integrate into survey